 - all variables start with the prefix

-- command group and command follow the prefix uppercased and separated by
+- command group and command follow the prefix in uppercase and separated by

-- finally, the option is uppercased at the end.
+- the option is in uppercase at the end.

 - The naming scheme is:

 The next sections demonstrate this pattern with examples.

 We first run a cmemc command via command line parameter: